- Administrative issues?

 UCSB Counseling Services is available if you would like to consult about any personal issues you are having that is making it difficult to fully enjoy this time of your life or causing you difficulty focusing on academics.
 Counseling Services is located in Building 599 and can be reached at (805) 893-4411.

 UCSB Student Health provides high quality, accessible primary health care and health education to the UCSB campus community.
 They specialize in personalized health care by clinicians and educators, paying close attention to physical, psychological and preventive aspects of each clinical visit.
+To make an appointment, contact them at this link.

 Through the UCSB Housing & Residential Services, graduate students may apply for space in on-campus university-owned residence halls or off-campus University-owned apartments.
 The Community Housing Office helps graduate students find private accommodations in the community.